MicrosoftDocs/azure-devops-docs/docs/pipelines/index.md

 ---
-title: CI/CD index to content for VSTS and Team Foundation Server | VSTS & TFS
+title: CI/CD index to content for Azure Pipelines and Team Foundation Server | Azure Pipelines & TFS
 description: Learn how to configure CI/CD for the app and platform of your choice.
 Tutorials, references, and other documentation.
 ms.prod: devops
 ms.technology: devops-cicd